issbgkh/schain-wallet/README.md

 # schain-wallet
-Clone this repository and replace CHAINCODE_ID and APIKEY in wallet.js.
+Clone this repository and modify CHAINCODE_ID and APIKEY in wallet.js.

 The CHAINCODE_ID can be found on the developer console after uploading your chaincode, while the APIKEY can be found on the profile page.